 Computer Disposal Policy

-Surplus Property will be responsible for appropriately purging all data from computers and electronic devices that store data.
+Surplus Property will be responsible for appropriately purging all data from computers and electronic devices that store data prior to the device leaving the University.

 Surplus Property will purge data from University computers using one of the following two methods: